GabriFila/app-sagra-pesto/README.md

 - registerButton to trigger RegisterDialog

 LoginDialog
+- state = loginError (false)
 - fields: email and password
 - on login if user has at least a role redirect to role page else to home
-- if login error show
+- if loginError show message under form

 RegisterDialog
+- state = registerError (false)
 - fields: email, password, confirm password, name
 - on register if user has at least a role redirect to home
+- if registerError show message under form

 <div style="page-break-after: always;"></div>